Python SDK

 FieldTypeRequiredDescription

-user_idOptional[str]NoEnd-user ID for B2B applications
+user_idOptional[str]NoEnd-user ID for B2B apps

 metadataOptional[Dict]NoCustom metadata to attach